-A thematic map that uses graded color differences to display a measure over predefined regions or areas.
-It is one of the most popular ways to visualize how a measure varies across a geographic area.
-An example how to create a Choropleth map can be found in the article How to Setup a Choropleth Using the Map Wizard.
+The Choropleth map type is a thematic map that uses graded color differences to display a measure over predefined regions or areas, and is one of the most popular ways to visualize how a measure varies across a geographic area.

 The Choropleth item is basically a Map item with a special kind of series and groups.
 To create a Choropleth map, you don't have to configure a location provider or use a

 GeoLocationMapGroup to obtain the coordinates of the data points.
 Instead, the Choropleth uses a